Revised August 12 2018

-This site began in 2002 to advertise for my Gauer Family Reunion and has evolved over time to include articles of interest to others with roots in Lake Lillian.
+This site began in 2002 to advertise for my Gauer Family Reunion and has evolved over time to include pioneer articles of interest to others with roots in Lake Lillian.
+Recent focus has evolved to include articles of My Mothers family with roots in Tromsø Norway and Dalarna Sweden.

-Most of the early settlers were from Norway and Sweden.
+Most of the early settlers near Lake Lillian were from Norway and Sweden.
 The first Norwegians from Tromsø, Norway arrived in 1864.
 Swedish settlers came from Gagnef, Dalarna, Sweden starting in 1869.

 Material is added to this site from time to time.
 Check for recent additions on the whats new / notes log.
 Watch for more pioneer stories soon.